Sup2point0/supcode/readme.md

   </tr>
   <tr>
     <td> Latest release </td>
-    <td> 5.4 (April 2022) </td>
+    <td> 5.5 (April 2022) </td>
   </tr>
 </table>

 ### Aims and Improvements

 Supcode is designed to be intuitive, concise and readable.
-It serves as a bridge between the block-focused environment of Scratch and proper text-based programming languages, maintaining most of the key concepts and features while transferring the structure and syntax into a text-based format, and opening up room for much more powerful and complex programs.
+It serves as a bridge between the block-based environment of Scratch and proper text-based programming languages, maintaining most of the key concepts and features while transferring the structure and syntax into a text-based format, and opening up room for much more powerful and complex programs.

 Supcode comes with powerful customizability and convenient shortcuts.
 Like Scratch, there is an extensive assortment of [extensions](extensions), both [internal](extensions/ixtensions) and [external](extensions), to allow for limitless specialization and applications.

 ### Files and Applications

 Supcode files use the `.sc` filename extension.
 Often, this has a number following it to indicate the version number, i.e. `.sc4`, `.sc5`, etc. to allow for identification, version conversion and compatibility indication.
 Extensions use the `.scx` file extension.
 There are also a several other file extensions for highly specialized uses, such as `.scd` or `.scv`, though these are rarely used.

 ## Specimens